rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 And when they had brought them, they set them before the council.
 And the high priest questioned them, ^0527

-saying, We strictly charged you not to teach in this name, yet here you have filled Jerusalem with your teaching, and you intend to bring this man’s blood upon us. ^0528
+saying, We strictly charged you not to teach in this name, yet here you have filled Jerusalem with your teaching, and you intend to bring this man's blood upon us. ^0528

 But Peter and the apostles answered, We must obey God rather than men. ^0529